Hell Town RV Park

 “In fact, my ancestors traveled to your world to learn.
 The aboriginal tribes of Earth taught them the lessons of balance and the importance of the roundness in all things.
 From these lessons, we Booners were taught how to live.
 All living creatures on Boon World have the ability to communicate with one another.
 When a newborn comes into our world, the first creature his parents see, they ask for its gift.
 On the day I was born, my parents saw the serpent.
 It became me.
 In this way, nothing is lost or wasted.

 “The plants and trees of my world connect to everything.
 Upon death, roots cocoon our bodies and restore us to something whole again.
 Alive and new.
 Not always in our original forms, but living.
-Booners care for everything that exist.
+Booners care for everything that exists.
 Never harming for the sake of harm.
 You see,” he laughed, “the spider you might smash today could indeed be a relative, friend, or lover, from a recent past, who has returned to you.

 “Snakes, spiders, bats, and moths are prevalent on Boon World.
 And because of the gifts they give to us, we are able to use the art of camouflage, mimicry, and echolocation to out maneuverer the Vrag.
 Roots are successful at restraining them.
 And my poison is as deadly as theirs.
 When we kill a Vrag, the roots destroy them instead of restoring them.
 But Boon World is in constant battle.
 And we are weary.”
 Guy hung his head.